 5 Support to pupils and school staff

 5.1 Support to pupils - Our school recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and view their lives in a positive way.
 For such children school may be one of the few stable, secure and predictable components of their lives.
 Other children may be vulnerable because, for instance, they have a disability, are in care, a care-leaver or previously looked after, or are experiencing some form of neglect.
-Our school seeks to remove any barriers that may exist in being able to recognize abuse or neglect in pupils with Special Educational Needs or a disability.
+Our school seeks to remove any barriers that may exist in being able to recognise abuse or neglect in pupils with Special Educational Needs or a disability.
 We will seek to provide such children with the necessary support and to build their self-esteem and confidence.
 The context in which safeguarding incidents and/or behaviours occur, whether in school or outside (including online), will be considered by staff, particularly the DSL and Deputy DSLs.
 Any associated threats or risks will be included in assessments and relevant information included in referrals to Children’s Social Care (this is known as contextual safeguarding).
 General indicators of abuse and neglect (from Part 1 of the statutory guidance) are also included in Appendix 7 of this policy and further information about specific forms of abuse are contained within Appendix A of the statutory guidance, “Keeping Children Safe in Education 2019”.

 5.2 Peer on Peer Abuse - This school recognises that children sometimes display abusive behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
 Such abuse will not be tolerated or passed off as “banter” or “part of growing up”.
-This abuse could for example include sexual violence and sexual harassment, “upskirting”, initiation/hazing type violence, all forms of bullying, aggrevated sexting and physical violence experienced by both boys and girls.
-There are separate school and local authority or Safeguarding Children Partnership guidances and policies to address these concerns including the pupil Behaviour Policy, Anti-bullying Policy, E-safety Policy and “Guidance for schools working with children who display harmful sexual behaviour” (Leicestershire LA Guidance) <Please check that these school policies do include procedures for dealing with these specific issues or otherwise include school procedures here>.
-Where specific risks are identified, a risk assessment will be undertaken in order to ensure the safety of all staff and pupils and to offer appropriate support.
+This abuse could for example include sexual violence and sexual harassment, “upskirting”, initiation/hazing type violence, all forms of bullying, aggravated sexting and physical violence experienced by both boys and girls.
+However, peer on peer abuse is more likely to be perpetrated by boys on girls.
+There are separate school and local authority or Safeguarding Children Partnership guidances and policies to address these concerns including the pupil Behaviour Policy, Anti-bullying Policy, E-safety Policy,“Guidance for schools working with children who display harmful sexual behaviour” (Leicestershire LA Guidance) and DfE guidance “Sexual violence and sexual harassment between children in schools and colleges”<Please check that these school policies do include procedures for dealing with these specific issues or otherwise include school procedures here>.
+Where specific risks are identified, a formal risk assessment will be undertaken in order to minimise the risk of abuse and to ensure the safety of all staff and pupils.Appropriate support will also be offered to both victim and perpetrator.

 5.3 Sexting - School will always respond if informed that children have been involved in ‘sexting’ (youth produced sexual imagery).
 The UK Council for Child Internet Safety (UKCCIS) guidance, “Sexting in schools and colleges:responding to incidents and safeguarding young people” will be used to guide the school’s response on a case by case basis.